IKyriazis/CS2303-HW2/README.md

 # CS2303-HW2
-My work in progress for assignment 2
+My solution for CS2303 HW2.
+Does not detect a steady oscillating state.